 Are you searching for the perfect romantic backdrop for your pre-wedding, post-wedding or elopement photos?
 Here are two of Germany’s most beautiful castles for wedding photos!

 Schloss Neuschwanstein is likely Germany’s most famous castle.
 Surprisingly, it is also one of its youngest.
-The castle’s construction began in 1869 under King Ludwig II of Bavaria, and was never officially finished at the time of his death in 1886.
+The castle’s construction began in 1869 under King Ludwig II of Bavaria.
+Interestingly, it was never officially finished at the time of his death in 1886.
 Currently, the castle sees over 1 million visitors a year, and more than 6,000 per day in the summer months.

 The architecture is considered “romantic” in style (From Burgenromantik in German) and pays tribute to King Ludwig’s love of the German Composer Richard Wagner.

-The castle is set in the Bavarian Pre-Alps near Schwangau and Füssen, and overlooks the Alpsee to the southwest, and Forggensee to the North.
+The castle is set in the Bavarian Pre-Alps near Schwangau and Füssen.
+It overlooks the Alpsee to the southwest, and Forggensee to the North.

 There are multiple impressive views of the castle, including the famous Marienbrücke and the surrounding woods.